-FIRE DETECTION/ALARM EQUIPMENT -INSERT RELEVANT INFO HERE
+FIRE DETECTION/ALARM EQUIPMENT

 The efficacy of the means of fire detection and warning has been reviewed by the Fire Risk Assessment.
-Where there is no fixed fire alarm system in place, alternative arrangements are set out in the fire risk assessment.
 All types of fire warning systems should be tested once a week.

-For electrical fire alarm systems a manual call point should be activated (using a different call point for each successive test). servicing and preventive maintenance should be carried out by a competent person.
+For electrical fire alarm systems a manual call point should be activated (using a different call point for each successive test).
+Servicing and preventive maintenance should be carried out by a competent person.
 Records of all testing and maintenance will be retained.